Spring Garden Revival

 • Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks

-• Using erosion control blankets on slopes over 10-15%
+• Using erosion control blankets on slopes exceeding 10-15%

 • Installing sediment barriers to protect storm drains